advanced-computer-lab/Airline/README.md

 ![][landing-ss]

-- This is the landing page where the users can search for flights with the desired criteria such as departure airport, destination airport, both departure and return dates, number of seats for adults and childrens and the cabin class.
+- This is the landing page where the users can search for flights with the desired criteria such as departure airport, destination airport, both departure and return dates, number of seats for adults and children and the cabin class.